oroinc/documentation/user/storefront/account/shopping-lists/registered.rst

 7. Total
 8. A list of all shopping lists available

-Here you can add a note to the current shopping list, as well as each of the items within this list, by enabling the **Add a Note to This Shopping List** check box.
+Here you can add a note to the current shopping list, as well as each of the items within this list, by enabling the **Add a Note to This Shopping List** checkbox.

 .. image:: /user/img/storefront/shopping_lists/AddNoteShoppingList.png